 The aggressive investor.

-Despite the decreasing reward:risk ratio, some investors opt for 80-100% equity.
+Some investors opt for 80-100% equity.
 They may be experienced investors with guts of iron (high risk tolerance) having weathered multiple bear markets and developed good investor habits to minimize their behavioural risk.
 Unfortunately, less experienced investors with over-confidence may also think that is them.
 Be careful and be honest with yourself.

 Those with really long time-frames and/or large portfolios (high risk capacity) sometimes use 80-100% equity.
 Ironically, those are also the same people who usually do not need to take major risks to meet their financial goals.
 So, the sleep-at-night-factor should also be considered.